Psionyc/overfunded/Readme.md

 ## Use of Product
 The average person wants to own propetries that yield profits but they probably don't have a million to throw around but they can start with a thousand...
 This product (MVP) allows users to own shares of real life products with blockchain proof and get profits when the property yields profit...
->> Help on using the frontend and contract are documented
+>> Help on using the frontend and contract are documented in

 ## Brief Description
 Overfunded is a next-gen incentivized crowdfunding system that allows owning real life properties with blockchain proof while ensuring their funds are secured;